wagrav/crux/README.md

 # CRUX JMeter peformance framework.

-CRUX is build around kubernetes.
+CRUX (pron. kruhks) is build around kubernetes.
 On Azure it requires a valid Kubernetes Service Connection to work.
 It can be easily adjusted to private Kubernetes Clusters or other Cloud Providers.

 ### Overview